canonical/spark-integration-hub-k8s-operator/README.md

 # Integration Hub for Apache Spark K8s Operator

-The Integration Hub for Apache Spark K8s charm is the charm that enables the integration of the Charmed Spark solution with existing charms (PostgreSQL, S3-integrator, etc) and bundles (COS, Identity, etc) and properly configure the corresponding option in the Spark ecosystem.
+The Integration Hub for Apache Spark K8s charm is the charm that enables the integration of the Charmed Apache Spark solution with existing charms (PostgreSQL, S3-integrator, etc) and bundles (COS, Identity, etc) and properly configure the corresponding option in the Apache Spark ecosystem.

 The main tasks of the Integration Hub charm are the following: